vladimirttt123/chiaposht/README.md

 For me overall process of plot creation improved in time by about 20-40%.
 It is still not madmax, but madmax cannot create k35+.

+WARNING!!!
+Still too many bugs.
+DO NOT USE.

 Chia's proof of space is written in C++.
 Includes a plotter, prover, and verifier.
 It exclusively runs on 64 bit architectures.
 Read the [Proof of Space document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) to